runtimeverification/haskell-backend/booster/test/rpc-integration/README.md

     --expect response-zero-steps.json
 ```

+NOTE: You may need to specify `--host 127.0.0.1` on Arch Linux.

 3) Repeat step 2 for all tests you want to run, using `rpc-client` modes indicated by the file suffixes (`execute`, `simplify`, `send`).

 4) Shut down the server in the other terminal (by pressing `^C`).